borg286/sevtech/README.md

 # Age 2

 ## Uncategorized Tips

-* You can store Improved Backpacks' backpacks inside Iron Backpacks’ backpacks.

 * Not all of the [below](#heading=h.s3hykq23gasz) baubles need to be equipped to work.
 Most will work as long as they're in the inventory.